Praneeth74/Stock-Forecast/README.md

 1. Using OLHV values of the past trading records to predict current day’s change in the Close price (increase or decrease or no much change?).
 2. Using just the Close price of past days to make a prediction about current day’s Close price.

-## Able to acheive a precision of 50% with XGBoost and using just the close values case
+### ** Able to acheive a precision of 50% on the test set with XGBoost and using just the close values **
+Path to the file - usingCloseValues/usingXGBoost/XGBoostWith32Features-CloseValues.ipynb